benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/0-setup/4-deploy/_index.en.md

 Some parts of the backend application have been developed already.
 In this section, you will clone a repo containing these pre-built parts and deploy it into your environment.
 You will deploy:

 * A Cognito configuration so users can log in from the frontends and be autheticated by the backend.
-* An Order Management services, which will keep track of the coffee orders.
+* An Order Management service, which will keep track of the coffee orders.
 * TBD

 After you have deployed these back-end resources, you will then build the Step Functions workflow and set up the events that make the application work.